Techwithpraisejames/language-detector-app/README.md

 # language-detector-app
 This project is a lightweight **language detection web application** built with **Streamlit** and **scikit-learn**.
 It uses a pre-trained machine learning model and text vectorizer to detect the language of user-provided text and report a confidence score for the prediction.

-The application is designed for experimentation, learning, and quick demos of classical NLP pipelines in Python.

 ## Features

 - Detects the language of any input text (17 languages for now)